-In yesterday’s blog entry I discussed why no teacher should pay for basic classroom supplies.
+In a previous blog entry I discussed why no teacher should pay for basic classroom supplies.

-Today I’m going to take this mentality a step further, explaining why no teacher should pay for books associated with professional growth.
+Let's take this mentality a step further, explaining why no teacher should pay for professional growth books.

-According to Stephen Covey, "There’s no better way to inform and expand your mind on a regular basis than to get into the habit of reading good literature - you can get into the best minds that are now or have ever been in the world."
+Stephen Covey once said, "There’s no better way to inform and expand your mind on a regular basis than to get into the habit of reading good literature.
+You can get into the best minds that are now or have ever been in the world."

-Here's the problem: While most educational leaders publicly support lifelong learning, few operationalize this attitude in day-to-day operations.
+Here's the problem: While most educational leaders publicly encourage lifelong learning, few operationalize this attitude in day-to-day operations.

-How many times have you seen the following scenario: An administrator tells a group of teachers, "this would be a great book for you to read" but there is no follow-through from the leader to purchase the book.
-Essentially, that person is saying, "I think this is a good idea, but you need to spend your own money if you want to make it happen."
+How many times have you seen the following: An administrator tells a group of teachers, "Here is a book you may be interested in reading" but there is no follow-through from the leader to purchase the book.
+Essentially, the leader is saying, "You should read this book.
+Now go and buy it with your own money."

 What will the teacher do in return?
-My answer is simple: Nothing.
+The answer is simple: Nothing.
 Some believe teachers need to participate in a book study or turn in a report to justify book purchases.
-How about we trust our staff and not treat them like high school students?
-If employees take initiative to request a book, let's assume they will read the book and implement their takeaways without leadership micromanaging.
+How about we trust staff and resist treating them like high school students?
+If employees take initiative to request a book, let's assume they will read the book and implement their takeaways without micromanaging.

 Is this an appropriate use of public funds?
 I've spent considerable time looking through public dollar spending guidance.
 Purchasing professional books for staff development falls under a number of categories that will keep your auditor happy.
 Consider using your Professional Development budget, a common fund for most school districts around the country.

 Does this approach get expensive?
-I've offered this “free books for all” option in two different districts and have yet to go broke.
-Teachers are respectful of the process.
+Leaders who adopt a “free PD books for all staff” attitude will realize that teachers are respectful of the process and rarely abuse the system.
 And if you have too many teachers wanting to read … is this really a bad problem?
 The simple gesture of supporting employee personal growth is well-worth the investment.

-Speaking of investments, one example of how we implemented this mindset was when we purchased Onward: Cultivating Emotional Resilience in Educators by Elena Aguilar for any staff member (teacher or support staff) who was interested.
+One example how we've endorsed this mindset was when we purchased Elena Aguilar's Onward: Cultivating Emotional Resilience in Educators for any interested staff member.

-Once I got over the initial shock, I realized the following: If a $1500 investment will result in 70 staff members more excited about their job, further engaged in our district, and better prepared to teach our students … then heck yes we're going to spend $1500.
-What a bargain!
+Once the sticker shock wore off, I felt comfort by thinking the following: So you're telling me a $2000 investment will result in 80 staff members more excited about their job, further engaged in our district, and better prepared to teach our students?

-In a profession where employees are given few perks, let’s seize the opportunity to purchase professional books for our staff.
+In a profession where employees are given few perks, let’s purchase personal growth books for staff.